What Is a Film Fixer? The Complete Guide to Production Fixers

 Everything international productions need to know about film fixers — what they do, when you need one, how they compare to other production roles, and how to hire a fixer for your next shoot in Belgium

+Here is how this works in practice.
 So what is a fixer, exactly?
-In the film industry, a fixer is the local production expert who stands between your creative vision and the practical reality of filming in an unfamiliar country.
-They secure permits from municipal offices, assemble local crews, scout locations, liaise with authorities, and translate not just language but culture — making sure a visiting production operates smoothly within systems it does not fully understand.
-The term came from foreign journalism, where correspondents relied on trusted local contacts to arrange access and solve problems in unfamiliar territories.
-The film industry adopted it, then expanded the scope dramatically.
-A journalist's fixer might arrange a single interview; a film fixer coordinates weeks of complex logistics involving dozens of people, multiple locations, and substantial budgets.
-Belgium presents a particular case.
-It is a trilingual country — French, Dutch, and German — with separate regional governments, distinct film commissions, and a commune-level permit system that changes depending on whether you are shooting in Flanders, Wallonia, or the Brussels-Capital Region.
-At the same time, Belgium offers one of Europe's most generous production incentives through its Tax Shelter programme, making it an increasingly attractive destination for international co-productions.
-Navigating this combination of bureaucratic complexity and financial opportunity is precisely why fixers exist.
+In the film industry, a fixer is the local production pro who stands between your creative vision and the practical reality of filming in an unfamiliar country.
+They secure permits from city offices, assemble local crews, scout locations, liaise with authorities, and translate not just language but culture — making sure a visiting production operates smoothly within systems it does not fully know.
+The term came from foreign journalism, where correspondents relied on trusted local contacts to arrange access and solve problems in unfamiliar areas.
+The film industry adopted it, then expanded the scope a lot.
+A journalist's fixer might arrange a single interview.
+A film fixer sets up weeks of complex logistics involving dozens of people, many locations, and substantial budgets.
+Belgium presents a specific case.
+It is a trilingual country.
+French, Dutch, and German — with separate regional governments, distinct film commissions, and a commune-level permit system that changes based on whether you are shooting in Flanders, Wallonia, or the Brussels-Capital Region.
+At the same time, Belgium gives one of Europe's most generous production incentives through its Tax Shelter programme, making it an increasingly attractive destination for global co-productions.
+Handling this combination of bureaucratic complexity and financial chance is precisely why fixers exist.
 This guide covers what they do, when you need one, how they differ from line producers and coordinators, what they cost, and how to find the right one for your project.

 As Fixers in Belgium, we bring local expertise to international productions filming in Belgium.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.